A Kirk Currie Putter - a great bargain milled putter

 Many of the designs that he created for Wilson Staff were available in different length and grip configurations, as well as customisable weight combinations.

 More recent Currie designs be modified from the ground up - from length to loft, lie, weight, and even face balance.
 Although many club fitters can now alter putters constructed from soft metals (i.e. anything but a cast head), Currie's fitting system was one of the first to be offered on every putter sold by a particular brand.

 Are there many tour players using a Kirk Currie Putter?

-Several tour players are reported to have used putters designed by Kirk Currie in the past, and many are likely still in play today.
+Several tour players are reported to have used putters designed by Kirk Currie in the past, and although it's getting less likely all the time, some may still in play today among Champions Tour players.